 Learn About Caring for the Spiritual Lives of Children

-Offered jointly by the Office of the Catechesis of the Good Shepherd, Archdiocese of Toronto, and Continuing Education, University of St. Michael’s College, the Catechesis of the Good Shepherd Certificate program offers seminars in the theology and praxis of CGS while preparing participants to establish and run a CGS Atrium.
-The seminar is designed for those interested or already involved in caring for the spiritual lives of children in the home, parish, or school setting.
+Offered in partnership with the Office of the Catechesis of the Good Shepherd, Archdiocese of Toronto, the Catechesis of the Good Shepherd Certificate Program is hosted by the University of St. Michael’s College Continuing Education Division.
+This certificate offers an introduction to the theology and praxis of Catechesis of the Good Shepherd (CGS), and prepares you to establish and lead a CGS Atrium.
+It is ideal for those involved or interested in caring for the spiritual lives of children at home, in schools, or in parishes.

 Certificate Program Overview